Back to Blog🇮🇹 Leggi in Italiano

 Our Coordination MCP

-The Coordination MCP is a separate VibeCoded product (repo: hotak92/vct-coordination).
-It is a Claude Code MCP server backed by a shared Supabase project.
+The Coordination MCP is a VibeCoded paid module: a Claude Code MCP server backed by a shared Supabase project.
 Every team member runs the MCP locally; all of them point at the same Postgres.
-Decisions live in human_decisions, messages in vct_channel_messages (V2 schema), shared knowledge in shared_knowledge.
-The V2 channel-push schema makes the MCP fakechat-compatible: new messages arrive as <channel source="vct-coordination"> events directly inside the Claude turn, no polling.
+Decisions live in human_decisions, messages in vct_channel_messages (V2 schema), shared knowledge in shared_knowledge, work items + activity in their own tables.
+The V2 channel-push schema makes the MCP fakechat-compatible: new messages arrive as <channel source="vct-coordination"> events directly inside the Claude turn, no polling — controlled by the VCO-side client's CHANNEL_WATCH env var.

-Knowledge sync: sync_knowledge writes a KG node with embeddings; get_knowledge retrieves via semantic search.
-Combined with the local weaviate-kg MCP, agents get personal and team knowledge in one call.
+Knowledge sync. sync_knowledge (push a KG node with embeddings to the shared store), get_knowledge (semantic search across team knowledge).
+Combined with the local weaviate-kg MCP, agents get personal + team knowledge in one workflow.

 VCT Launcher: the visual surface